tinyboard/tinyboards/README.md

 - **Environment**: Change from "dev" to "prod" for production
 - **CORS origins**: Update to include your actual domain with HTTPS
 - **Email settings**: Configure if you want password reset and notification emails

+**SSL Certificate Setup:**
+The deployment includes automatic SSL certificate generation via Let's Encrypt.
+Make sure:
+- Your domain is pointing to your server's IP address
+- Ports 80 and 443 are open in your firewall
+- The nginx configuration has been updated with your domain (the sed command above)
+- The `DOMAIN` and `LETSENCRYPT_EMAIL` variables are set in your .env file

+The first deployment will automatically request and configure SSL certificates for your domain.

 #### 4. Deploy
 ```bash